Ballykeel Dolmen

 Whodunit Hunts are across Ireland, both north and south of the border, each of them unique.
 We already have trails in many counties, and our detectives are busy gathering clues for even more locations and counties!

 Our Walking Whodunit Hunts are at a single place – on foot at a city, town, or a village.
-There’s even an indoor one now!
+We’ve just launched two indoor trails at Down County Museum too!
+There’s also a mini magical mystery trail for young kids!

 On Driving Whodunit Hunts, travel between multiple locations by car… or bike for fit cyclists!

-Use the options under the ‘Buy & Explore’ menu for details on (and to order) a Whodunit Hunt, with a map to find one at a place that you fancy exploring.
+Use options under the ‘Buy & Explore’ menu for details on, and to buy, a Whodunit Hunt, with a map to find one at a place that you fancy exploring.

 Need More Information?